DarrenDavy12/Covid_Food_Consumption_Dashboard/README.md

 the rise in food groups, top 5 foods and ovearall total expenses in 2020.
 This is useful for explaination purposes to give a little walkthrough about the dashboard being presented.

-I also included using and modifiying click function animations on certain compenents within the dashboard to use as a sort of drill down filter.
+I also included using and modifiying click function animations on certain components within the dashboard to use as a sort of drill down filter.